Gokilp/My-Learning/Sql/Sql.md

 SELECT * FROM employee
 WHERE ename LIKE '%A';

--- Filters names starting with 'R' and ending with 'a' SELECT * FROM employee
+-- Filters names starting with 'R' and ending with a 'a'c SELECT * FROM employee
 WHERE ename LIKE 'R%a';